 Lamb Kofta Curry

-- 1 tbsp minced green chili (you can use jalapeño as well)
+- 1 tablespoon minced green chili you can use jalapeño as well

-- 1 tbsp ginger garlic paste (use 1 tsp each of powdered ginger and garlic if you don't have the paste.
-I also chop fresh ginger and garlic if I don't have the paste)
+- 1 tablespoon ginger garlic paste use 1 teaspoon each of powdered ginger and garlic if you don't have the paste.
+I also chop fresh ginger and garlic if I don't have the paste

 - 1 cup chopped onion paste